-As batteries become a strategic market, the European Parliament is working on new rules to tackle related environmental, ethical and social issues.
+As batteries become a strategic market, the European Parliament has adopted new rules to tackle related environmental, ethical and social issues.

 At least 30 million zero-emission electric vehicles are forecast to be on EU roads by 2030.
 While electric cars are expected to significantly decrease greenhouse gas emissions, they have an environmentally damaging downside: their batteries.

-The report adopted by the Parliament on 10 March aims to govern the entire product life cycle, from design to consumption and all the way to recycling into new products.
+In a report adopted on 10 March, Parliament said new rules should cover the entire product life cycle, from design to consumption and all the way to recycling into new products.
 The proposal is linked to the EU’s circular economy action plan and the EU's industrial strategy.

 How are batteries classified?